Andrew-S-Rosen/cbe504/main.typ

 ==== Alternate Approach

-What if we were not convinced we could invoke the quasi-equilibrium approximation on the reversible adsorption step?
+What if we were not convinced that we could invoke the quasi-equilibrium approximation on the reversible adsorption step?
-Here, we will show that the pseudo-steady state approach yields a very similar result.
+Here, we will show that the pseudo-steady state approach yields a very similar---and, in fact, more general---result.

 We once again start with our rate of production:
 $ r_ce("P") = k_2 conc("A^*"). $